smhaller/git-sharelatex/README.md

 The inital idea and code for this implementation was taken from [inria](https://gitlab.inria.fr/sed-rennes/sharelatex/python-sharelatex/).

-This version works with [ldap-overleaf-sl](https://github.com/smhaller/ldap-overleaf-sl) and more general with sharelatex 3.0.1.
+This version works with [ldap-overleaf-sl](https://github.com/smhaller/ldap-overleaf-sl) and more general with sharelatex 3.X and 4.X.

 ## Installation
 ```